 Suicide bomber kills dozens at Afghan wedding party

-KANDAHAR, Afghanistan, June 10 (Reuters) - A suicide bomber killed at least 40 people, a quarter of them children, and wounded 77 others at a wedding party in insurgency-plagued southern Afghanistan, officials said on Thursday.
+KANDAHAR, Afghanistan (Reuters) - A suicide bomber killed at least 40 people, a quarter of them children, and wounded 77 others at a wedding party in insurgency-plagued southern Afghanistan, officials said Thursday.

 A Kandahar policeman said many of the guests had links to local police or a militia that works with the Kabul government, which was why it was likely targeted.
 But the Taliban denied responsibility.